-Deer and Lyme Disease, Research on the Relationship
+Deer and Lyme Disease, Research and News on the Relationship

 This page presents a collection of the latest research on the deer-Lyme disease relationship.
 Lyme disease is named for the rural Connecticut town where it was first identified in 1975.

 Ecology of Infection Disease: A Special Report (On Lyme Disease) National Science Foundation

 ...
 Areas of patchy woods, which are very common in cities and suburban and rural areas, may have higher populations of Lyme-disease carrying ticks than forest fragments, which generally have fewer species than continuous habitat.
 This is because some species thrive in smaller places.
 White-footed mice, for example, are more abundant in forest fragments in some parts of the country, likely because fewer predators and competitors remain there.
 These mice are particularly abundant in patches smaller than about five acres, which could spell trouble for people living nearby: the mice are the main carriers of Lyme disease-causing bacteria ...

 "Our results suggest that efforts to reduce the risk of Lyme disease should be directed toward decreasing fragmentation of deciduous forests of the northeastern United States, particularly in areas with a high incidence of Lyme disease ...The creation of forest fragments smaller than five acres should especially be avoided."

 Where foxes thrive, Lyme disease doesn't September 10, 2012 New York, Poughkeepsie Journal